reganto/usernado/README.md

 Go to Usernado directory.

-Run this command in bash:
+Run following command in bash:

     sudo ./configure

-Now you can create a new project with this command:
+Now you can create a new project with `usernado` command:

     usernado project-name

 Go to project directory.

-To show help

-    python app.py --help

-* If you want to use post redirection:
+* If you want to send  arguments to other request without session:

   Your class must inherite from `BaseHandler`